Expectancy theory: Instrumentality: performance → outcome (P→O)

-Valence V(R)
+Valence: Reward(R)

 Valence is the value an individual places on the rewards of an outcome, which is based on their needs, goals, values and sources of motivation.
 Influential factors include one's values, needs, goals, preferences and sources that strengthen their motivation for a particular outcome.

 Valence is characterized by the extent to which a person values a given outcome or reward.
 This is not an actual level of satisfaction rather the expected satisfaction of a particular outcome.